Our weight loss program

 Surgical weight loss

 Choosing the right procedure takes careful consideration.
-If you’re a candidate, you’ll partner with our experienced, multidisciplinary team – bariatricians, surgeons, advanced practice providers, registered dieticians and exercise physiologists, all with decades of experience in weight management – to develop a personalized plan.
+If you’re a candidate, you’ll develop a personalized care plan with our experienced bariatricians, surgeons, advanced practice providers, registered dieticians and exercise physiologists.
+All of our providers have decades of experience in weight management.

-You’re pre-surgical process typically spans six to eight months, during which you’ll receive individualized support every step of the way.
-Unlike programs that focus solely on surgery, our comprehensive approach prepares you for long-term success before, during and after your procedure.
+Your presurgical process typically spans six to eight months, during which you’ll receive comprehensive, individualized support.
+Unlike programs that focus solely on surgery, our approach prepares you for long-term success before, during and after your procedure.

 Gastric bypass